EOSIO/welcome/docs/40_eosio-smart-contract-guides/index.md

 ---
-content_title: EOSIO Smart Contract Getting Started guide
+content_title: EOSIO Smart Contract Guides
-link_text: EOSIO Smart Contracts
+link_text: EOSIO Smart Contract Guides
 ---

 This section will introduce you to the EOSIO library and show you the concepts you will use to build smart contracts.
 We have tutorials to show you: